 We took our first breakfast where our feet were tired.
 About halfway along the way Jana gave up with 27 kilos of luggage on her shoulders.
 I would have made it 50 meters further with my 30 kilos.

 But so we came to our first breakfast soup.
 The Thai rice soup Khao Tom Soup is often translated as porridge on the menu.
-One soup costs us 40 Baht, about one Euro.
+One soup costs us 40 Baht, about one dollar.
 Without egg or meat the soup is vegan and gives power for the whole morning.
 You have to like the ginger taste, but you can’t start the day better from a health point of view.

 In the well-stocked soup kitchen there is free drinking water and everything for flavouring and spicing.
 On the picture I have the chilli sauce in my hand.